 Now available in either audio or video formats, this remarkable course is a fascinating tour of 2,000 years of Christian history.

-Along the way, you’ll meet saints and serfs, kings, popes and philosophers.
-Your guide, award-winning author and professor Christopher Bellitto, weaves together their stories – and the ideas they represent – to create the rich tapestry of our Catholic history.
+As you take this journey, you’ll meet saints, serfs, kings, popes, and philosophers.
+Your guide, award-winning author and professor Christopher Bellitto, weaves together their stories—and the ideas they represent—to create the rich tapestry of our Catholic history.
 Enjoy your exploration of the history of the Church from Jesus to John Paul II with this highly recommended series, perfect for anyone seeking a complete grasp of Christian history.

 This dynamic and insightful course will give you a detailed yet compact knowledge of your faith’s history—a long-awaited resource for Catholics like you.
-With Prof. Bellitto as your guide, you will understand as never before the church’s past that will undoubtedly shape its future.
+With Prof. Bellitto as your guide, you will understand as never before the Church’s fascinating past that will undoubtedly shape its future.

 Your Free Electronic Study Guide!
 When you order this course, we will send you a free electronic study guide that you can access in 3 convenient ways: